Anonymousingly/URA/README.md

 <b><i>To see how to use , read Client.java file.</i></b><br>
 <b>Read Summmary package to know about algorithm</b>

 <b>I will give Rs.
-200/- per bug for 1st 15 bugs within next 96 hours (4 days) ,if reported one is realy a bug.</b>Time starts at 12:50 AM IST.
+200/- per bug for 1st 15 bugs within next 96 hours (4 days) ,if reported one is realy a bug.</b>Time starts at 12:50 AM ,18th January IST.

 When you insert data in ,say array, and let us say the index was pre occupied .
 For example::<br>